 Thyme contains natural volatile oils which are known to help strengthen the immune system.
 Additionally, these oils also help to alleviate intestinal cramping often associated with parasite infection.
 These natural oils also help to eradicate and eliminate the growth of many parasites.

-A remedy which contains these three key herbs and one which helps to address many of the symptoms of intestinal parasitic infections is Clove Bud Complex by Viridian Nutrition.
-Clove Bud Complex also contains caprylic acid, basil and rosemary all known for their varying roles in the eradication of not just parasites but also other pathogens in the gut.
+A remedy which contains these two key herbs and one which helps to address many of the symptoms of intestinal parasitic infections is Clove & Oregano Complex by Viridian Nutrition.
+Clove & Oregano Complex also contains basil and rosemary all known for their varying roles in the eradication of not just parasites but also other pathogens in the gut.

-Whilst many practitioners in this field advocate the regular use of anti-parasitic supplements, I believe that we should consider the use of Clove Bud Complex at least once a year to ensure that we cleanse and eliminate parasites from our bodies.
+Whilst many practitioners in this field advocate the regular use of anti-parasitic supplements, I believe that we should consider the use of Clove & Oregano Complex at least once a year to ensure that we cleanse and eliminate parasites from our bodies.